 Prerequisite: A minimum grade of C in either SPAN 031 or SPAN 061M.
 Continuation of Spanish 031, presenting the fundamental elements of the language (listening, speaking, reading, writing and culture) with continued emphasis on language production, grammar, syntax, vocabulary building, and exposure to the Hispanic culture.
-Exams, quizzes, written assignments and completion of the activities manual will be used to evaluate student progress.
+Exams, guizzes, written assignments and completion of the activities manual will be used to evaluate student progress.
 NOTE: In order to fulfill the one-semester Spanish 001 requirement of some universities, transfer students must complete the sequence of Spanish 031 and 032.
 NOTE: Not open for credit to students who have received credit for SPAN 001, or SPAN 001S, or SPAN 062M, or who have had two or more years of high school Spanish with a minimum grade of C within the last three years.
 Three hours lecture.

-Second Semester Spanish, Part 1
+Second Semester Spanish, Part I

-Prerequisite: A minimum grade of C in SPAN 001, SPAN 001S, SPA 032, or SPAN 062M.
-Continuation of SPAN 1 (or SPAN 32), presenting the fundamentals of Spanish (listening, speaking, reading, writing and culture), with increased emphasis on writing and continued stress on language production, pronunciation, grammar, syntax, acquisition of a practical vocabulary, and exposure to the Hispanic culture.
+Prerequisite: SPAN 001, or SPAN 001S, or SPAN 032, or SPAN 062M with a grade of C or better.
+Continuation of Spanish 001 (or Spanish 032), presenting the fundamentals of Spanish (listening, speaking, reading, writing and culture), with increased emphasis on writing and continued stress on language production, pronunciation, grammar, syntax, acquisition of a practical vocabulary, and exposure to the Hispanic culture.
 Exams, quizzes, written assignments and completion of the activities manual will be used to evaluate student progress.
-Not open to students who have received credit for SPAN 002 SPAN 002S, or SPAN 063M.
+NOTE: Not open for credit to students who have received credit for SPAN 002, SPAN 002S, or SPAN 063M.
 Three hours lecture.

-Second Semester Spanish, Part 2
+SPAN0343.0 UnitsSecond Semester Spanish, Part II